Key Takeaways

 - Corporate Shareholder Documents: If any shareholder is a corporate entity, provide its certificate of registration from its home jurisdiction and information about ownership structure to identify the ultimate beneficial owners.

 After gathering these documents, submit the incorporation application online through BizFile+ and pay the SGD 300 registration fee to complete the process.
+However, foreign entrepreneurs without a Singpass must engage a qualified filing agent or company incorporation service to file the registration.

 Important: Appointed officers must endorse their appointments within 60 days of approval.
 Otherwise, the application will lapse.